 - governing bodies of maintained schools (including maintained nursery schools) and colleges; - proprietors of independent schools (including academies, free schools and alternative provision academies) and non-maintained special schools.
-In the case of academies, free schools and alternative provision academies, the proprietor will be the academy trust; and - management committees of pupil referral units (PRUs).
+In the case of academies, free schools and alternative provision academies, the proprietor will be the academy trust; - management committees of pupil referral units (PRUs); and - senior leadership teams.